Birding Sites

 don't go down and bug them.
 Then as you climb up the

-1050 pass there is a nice big wide pullout about 2/3 the
+1050 pass there is a nice big wide pullout about two-thirds the

-way up to the crest.
+way up to the pass crest.
 Stop here and in season you should

 hear Golden-cheeked and Black-and-white Warblers which

-nest here, as well as often Hutton's Vireo.
-If you miss
+nest here, as well as often Hutton's Vireo and other locals

 A couple miles past the crest there is another pond on the left

-with a large dead tree in it which sometimes bears checking.
+with a large dead tree in it which sometimes bears a peek.

-So, now you have a couple more spots to check if you're
+Now you have a few more spots to check if you're

 birding in the area.
 I can't imagine anyone coming to